ElderTrump/ElderTrump.github.io/_pages/about.md

 <p><b>AI Empowers Energy; Energy Sustains AI</b>.</p>

-<p>My research lies at the intersection of AI and Energy, with broad interests in reinforcement learning, stochastic optimization, control, and sustainable energy systems.
+<p>My research interests lies broadly in reinforcement learning, stochastic optimization, control, and sustainable energy systems.
 I focus on the theoretical and algorithmic foundations of online decision-making in large-scale networked systems, with applications in two complementary directions:</p>

 <ul>
   <li><b>AI for Energy</b>: Developing learning-based optimization and control methods for the scalable, reliable, and safe operation of power grids.</li>